Appointment of Mentors

 Communication with the student

-The University’s system requires you to be directly available to the student.
-It is important to emphasize that this one-to-one structure is one of the principal distinguishing features of the University’s approach, and that the mentoring role of the Mentor means that you in effect take responsibility for the student’s programme from the point of their assignment to you to the point of final submissions before graduation.
+The Western Orthodox Academy’s system requires you to be directly available to the student.
+It is important to emphasize that this one-to-one structure is one of the principal distinguishing features of the Western Orthodox Academy’s approach, and that the mentoring role of the Mentor means that you in effect take responsibility for the student’s programme from the point of their assignment to you to the point of final submissions before graduation.
 This is an unique position of trust, and it is one reason why we regard character and integrity as vital qualities for a successful Mentor.

 Although candidates are very strongly encouraged to employ self-direction, they should be able to communicate with you on an ‘as needed’ basis.
 You are requested to make answers available as soon as possible after receiving queries.